“Las Yerbas” Apothecary

 Integrated by a group of interdisciplinary artists and Latin American social researchers, Liana is a collective that aims to expand the urgent understanding of plant intelligence and wisdom and to promote interspecies dialogue through artistic research and practice.
 Liana reclaims sacred plants and advocates their mystical, political, medicinal and nutritional value for multiple diasporic and local communities.
 Liana investigates plant-human relationships and plant-based artistic practices, broadening the public conversation about plants as subjects with agency that can contribute to rethinking community well-being and healing.

 Juan Pablo Caicedo Torres (Bogotá, b.
 1991) is an interdisciplinary artist, educator, and researcher whose practice encompasses a wide range of sociopolitical issues.
-His work crosses diverse mediums, including visual and performance art, installation, socially engaged art, and interventions in public spaces.
-Through a decolonial and critical lens, his research focuses on analyzing power dynamics, with particular attention to historical, political, and environmental conflicts.
-He draws support from media analysis and an archive of images, soundscapes, and writings accumulated throughout his experiences.
-Operating as a catalyst for collaborative learning, advocacy, and solidarity networks, his work serves as a conduit for fostering dialogue.
-Caicedo Torres holds a Master of Arts in Arts Politics from New York University and a Bachelor of Fine Arts from the National University of Colombia.
+Juan holds a M.A. in Arts Politics from New York University and a B.F.A. from the National University of Colombia.
 His artwork has been exhibited in museums and art spaces across Colombia, Spain, Switzerland, and Australia.

 Research